nmelehan-akamai/docs/docs/guides/artificial-intelligence/deploy-chatbot-rag-pipeline-langchain-linode/index.md

 ## Conclusion

-This guide walked you through how to build a production-ready RAG chatbot with Python and LangChain, deployed on Linode infrastructure.
+This guide walked you through how to deploy a production-ready RAG chatbot with Python and LangChain, deployed on an Akamai compute instance

 This architecture prepares you for future scaling.
 The separated database design translates cleanly to containerized services when you're ready to move to Linode Kubernetes Engine.
 The same principles that work for a single server work even better in distributed environments.

-**Guide 2** will show you how to deploy this same application to Linode Kubernetes Engine (LKE).
-You'll learn containerization, Kubernetes deployments, secrets management, and horizontal scaling.

-**Guide 3** will use the Akamai App Platform to deploy on Kubernetes via a web UI.
-You'll get the same infrastructure but use self-service forms instead of kubectl and YAML.

-### Troubleshooting
+## Troubleshooting

 If you encounter **database connection issues**, check these common causes:

-* Verify both connection strings in .env are correct.
+* Verify both connection strings in `.env` are correct.
 * Confirm your Linode's IP address (use IPv6) is in the allowlist for both databases.
 * Test direct connectivity with the psql client.
 * Verify the databases are running in Cloud Manager.